daffidwilde/matching/README.rst

 that may be matched to it at any given time.

-The algorithm which solves this problem is famously utilised in the USA by the `National Resident Matching Program <http://www.nrmp.org/>`_ hence the nickname.
-In fact, research surrounding this algorithm won the Nobel Prize for Economics (2012).
+The algorithm which solves this problem is famously utilised in the USA by the `National Resident Matching Program <http://www.nrmp.org/>`_, hence the nickname.
+In fact, research surrounding this algorithm won Shapley, along with Alvin Roth, the `Nobel Prize for Economics <http://www.nytimes.com/2012/10/16/ business/economy/ alvin-roth-and-lloyd-shapley-win-nobel-in-economic-science.html>`_ in 2012.